 In 2014, Transitional Academy II opens in Middletown to serve young persons 18–21 who require more intensive job coaching and individualized educational programming.
 Five additional CRS homes are added bringing the total to 10 homes across Connecticut.
 Genesis House, an extension home, is created in the community to support transition into the community for three of our Cromwell residents.
 The Processing Center opens to house all business and human resources operations and staff.

-In 2015, Sense-Able Solutions, an Occupational Therapy program for individuals with sensory challenges, opens in downtown Middletown.
+From 2015 to 2018, Sense-Able Solutions, an Occupational Therapy program for individuals with sensory challenges, opens in downtown Middletown.
 The Learning Center—East Hartford opens as an expansion of our school in Cromwell.
 A second residential extension home for Jordan House is opened.
 The Staff Training Academy moves from Cromwell to our East Hartford school to share space.
 Within just three years Ädelbrook’s staff number has grown from 150 full and part time positions to over 650.

 After more than 100 years of caring for children and their families, Ädelbrook continues to adapt to meet the changing needs of the community while remaining dedicated to the principles of its original mission.
 Today, we are a state-of-the-art residential treatment center, special education school, and family treatment center.